ryan-w/git-demo/README.md

 # Set the working directory to the 'my-branch' branch
 git checkout my-branch

+# Push 'my-branch' to the remote
+git push -u origin my-branch

 # Merge commits from 'my-branch' into 'master'
 git checkout master